 They say Mary Fields had "the temperament of a grizzly bear" and a quick hand on the draw, but it would be her devotion to her community that made her a legend across the Wild West.

-Aloft on a stagecoach pulled by a team of horses, Stagecoach Mary Fields covered over 300 miles every week to deliver mail across the West.
+Aloft on a stagecoach pulled by a team of horses, Stagecoach Mary Fields covered over 300 miles every week to deliver mail across the West at the turn of the 20th century.

 The six-foot-tall courier was said to have “the temperament of a grizzly bear” and kept a revolver and a rifle on her person.
 When she wasn’t delivering mail, the postwoman of the Wild West was usually seen at the saloon or smoking a cigar.
 As the first black woman to ride for the U.S. Postal Service, Mary Fields wasn’t just tough, but she was one of a kind.